Key Takeaways

 The verdict

 Response365 does something that most CRM platforms don't: it makes cold email genuinely personalised at scale, in a way that changes the economics of outbound.
-The CRM and ERP functions are solid for the target market.
+The CRM and ERP functions are solid for the target market, and the new command bar and mobile app now close the loop on the other half of the problem — getting what happened into the system without friction.
 If your team does meaningful outbound and isn't yet locked into a legacy CRM stack, this is one of the more interesting platforms to have entered the market in the last two years.